Trial technology and IoT network connectivity

 Agriculture Victoria is developing a Catalogue of Apps & Devices for the On-Farm IoT Trial.
 The catalogue will contain a range of IoT technologies that have been deemed suitable for the trial.

 Participating farmers can select technologies from the catalogue to test on-farm, supported by a grant from Agriculture Victoria.

 Agriculture Victoria is now in the process of finalising the list of IoT technology providers who will be suppliers to the trial and appear in the Catalogue of Apps & Devices.

-Suppliers to the On-Farm IoT Trial can view the Apps & Devices Supplier Guidelines:
+Suppliers to the trial can learn more by referring to the Apps & Devices Supplier Guidelines:

 Frequently asked questions